Spring Garden Revival

 St. Charles Municipal Ordinances for Landscaping Operations & Equipment Use

-Landscaping operations in St. Charles are governed by municipal ordinances designed to protect residents and the environment.
-Power dethatchers and similar equipment may only be operated during designated hours—typically 7 AM to 9 PM on weekdays, 8 AM to 9 PM on Saturdays, with possible restrictions on Sundays.
-Noise ordinances limit decibel levels for outdoor equipment, and commercial service providers must be licensed and registered with the city, carrying appropriate liability and workers’ compensation insurance.
-Bonding may be required for municipal contracts.
-Residents and contractors should always verify current regulations before beginning work.
-For ordinance details and business registration, contact: St. Charles Code Enforcement
+Landscaping operations in St. Charles are governed by municipal ordinances designed to protect neighborhood quality of life and ensure safe, responsible practices.
+Equipment operation is typically permitted from 7 AM to 9 PM on weekdays and 8 AM to 9 PM on Saturdays, with possible restrictions on Sundays—residents and contractors should verify current rules.
+Noise ordinances apply to power dethatchers and other equipment, and commercial service providers must be properly licensed and registered with the city.
+Insurance requirements include liability and workers’ compensation coverage, and bonding may be required for municipal contracts.
+For up-to-date ordinance details and business registration procedures, contact:

 2 East Main Street, St. Charles, IL 60174